How To Deal With A Controlling Person

 Ironically, their controlling behavior leads them to the ultimate loss of control when a job or marriage ends, people pull away from them, or they get sick.

-If you are dealing with a control freak in your life, you don't (and shouldn't) have to sit back and take it.
+If you are dealing with controlling people in your life, you don't (and shouldn't) have to sit back and take it.
 There are actions you can take to keep a control freak's freaky behavior under control.

 - When the controlling person is your spouse, friend, or business associate, and you must spend time with them, emphasize that you are committed to working as a team, but not in a situation where one person rules over the other.